Two European Sustainability Workshops now in Ontario and online: The Climate Fresk and The Digital Collage

 by | Jan 30, 2023

 Come and discover the Climate Fresk (Fresque du Climat) and the Digital Collage (Fresque du Numérique) in Toronto and Ontario!
-These Climate Change and Sustainable Digital Technology murals, as they could also be called, are two recent sustainability workshops out of Europe.
-They allow the average Jane or Joe to simply and dynamically discuss our Western economies’ detrimental impact on climate change in general (for the Climate Fresk) and the true environmental impact of digital technology in particular (for the Digital Collage).
+These Climate Change and Sustainable Digital Technology murals, as they could also be called, are two complementary sustainability workshops out of Europe.
+The foundational, Climate Fresk workshop, allows everyone to simply and dynamically understand our Western economies’ detrimental impact on climate change in general and what adding one or two degrees to air temperature means for humans.
+The Digital Collage is a complementary workshop to help prepare citizens and decision-makers for our transition to a technology and battery-fueled economy, away from fossil fuels.

 The Climate Fresk (or Climate Collage) workshop takes the thick IPCC reports on climate change and translates it into a series of 42 cards participants organize in a cause and consequence pattern.
 The Digital Collage sustainability workshop translates a series of European studies on how digital technology impacts the environment into a set of cards.